parikhmili9/AmongHuskiesGame/README.md

 # Final Project!
 (Among Huskies)
 For this project, we built a game where users compete in 2 teams to pet a husky, competing for its adoration!
 The game requires 4 players, divided into teams of 2.
 The game terminates when both players from a single team touch the husky sprite of the opposing team.
 During the game, users may chat through the terminal as well.
 The team that pets the husky wins!

 - [Testing notice] When you test the client dub project, please note that the server must be on for the tests to run, as the client depends upon connection to the server.
-For this reason we only test the server code in the ci/cd automation.
 - [known bug] If the husky is fully collided into by a player, as opposed to just tapped, it will like you so much that it will follow you and you will not be able to complete the race for its adoration.

 ## Team